 There are several kinds of cutting boards: plastic, glass, wood, and bamboo.
 Granted, you may believe that bamboo is, in fact, another type of wood.
 But technically speaking, bamboo actually belongs to the grass family.
 Bamboo is also the fastest-growing plants in the world, one of the reasons that make bamboo such an ideal material to work with.
 Some species are known to grow as much as three meters a day.
 (You can literally watch the grass grow!).

-So how do you decide which cutting board you should choose?
+So, how do you decide what's the best kind of cutting board you should choose?
 There are pros and cons to each type:

 - Plastic cutting boards, for instance, seem the most sanitary, but a research study from UC Davis reveals that plastic promotes bacteria growth more than wood.
 Another thing to consider is that, when using plastic cutting boards, tiny plastic pieces potentially make their way into your food.